Why the public must participate in local development

 A mutually beneficial understanding: Both parties (government and citizens) need to understand the importance of participation.
 Kenyans would be impressed if their inputs were used in project implementation.
 The government would be regarded as responsive in listening and implementing projects with ideas and opinions from local communities.

-Accountability: Article 35 of the Kenyan Constitution safeguards public access to information and provides a legal framework for dynamic provision of information to the public.
-Without proper access to information, the public cannot hold leaders accountable in democratic spirit.
+Accountability: Article 35 of the Kenyan Constitution safeguards public access to information and provides a legal framework for the dynamic provision of information to the public.
+Without proper access to information, the public cannot hold leaders accountable in a democratic spirit.
 County governments should ensure that they establish, protect and implement this law.
-Conversely, citizens should participate in forums so that they can be in a better position of holding their leaders to account on the projects and processes implemented.
+Conversely, citizens should participate in forums so that they can be in a better position of holding their leaders to account for the projects and processes implemented.

 The Constitution gives us an opportunity to engage with policy challenges that hinder realising the Right to Food in the country.
-Kenyans – specifically many small-holder farmers – have the chance to participate in county agricultural forums to ensure support for farmers is commensurate to their role as producers and providers of food.
-It is time we place greater emphasis on public participation because it is integral for socio-economic and political development and directly links policy processes to the needs of Kenyans.
+Kenyans – specifically many small-holder farmers – have the chance to participate in county agricultural forums to ensure support for farmers is commensurate with their role as producers and providers of food.
+It is high time we place greater emphasis on public participation because it is integral for socio-economic and political development and directly links policy processes to the needs of Kenyans.

 By Booker Owuor.
 Booker supports the Route to Food initiative.

-Photograph taken by Armstrong Too.
+Photograph by Armstrong Too.